-From June 2001 to May 2002 - there were 26 calls to the area, 8 relating to the chip shop see graph.
-Appendix 1)
+From June 2001 to May 2002 - there were 26 calls to the area, 8 relating to the chip shop.

 With reference to the latter figures ie the 8 calls relating to the chip shop, some of these were relevant to firework nuisance, which was prevalent in all Preston areas.